rancher/docs/content/rancher/v2.x/en/installation/_index.md

  	We also have instructions for a more specialized use case where you install Rancher Server in an environment without an Internet connection.

+This section also includes help content for Rancher configuration and maintenance.

 -  [Backups and Restoration]({{< baseurl >}}/rancher/v2.x/en/installation/backups-and-restoration/)

  	This page lists the ports you must open to operate Rancher.